alvason/Diffusion-computation/README.md

 ![alt tag](https://github.com/alvason/diffusion-computation/blob/master/figure/diffusion3D.png)
 Lecture-1B  Numerical solution for the model of diffusion

-Lecture-1C  Stochastic solution for the model of diffusion
+The detail process in boundary is the key for precision Lecture-1C  Stochastic solution for the model of diffusion

 Lecture-2A  Fisher-type diffusion by analytic way